-Bariatric clinic in southern New Hampshire
+Bariatric surgery in New Hampshire

 Morbid obesity can have a significant impact on a person's health and lead to medical conditions, such as high blood pressure, sleep apnea and diabetes.
 At Appledore Medical Group, our expert surgeons use bariatric surgery, often referred to as weight loss surgery, as a tool to treat obesity and morbid obesity.